Shanghai Pudong International Airport

 Pudong Airport had two main passenger terminals, flanked on both sides by four operational parallel runways.[3]
 A third passenger terminal was started in 2021, in addition to a satellite terminal and two additional runways, which will raise its annual capacity from 60 million passengers to 80 million, along with the ability to handle six million tons of freight.[4]

 Pudong Airport is a fast-growing hub for both passenger and cargo traffic.
 With 3,778,331 metric tons handled in 2024, the airport is the world's second-busiest airport by cargo traffic.
-Pudong Airport also served a total of 54,476,397 passengers in 2023, making it the second-busiest airport in China after Guangzhou Baiyun Airport, sixth-busiest in Asia, and the twenty-first-busiest in the world.
-It is also the busiest international gateway of mainland China, with 35.25 million international passengers.[5]
+Pudong Airport also served a total of 76,787,039 passengers in 2024, making it the busiest airport in China, fourth-busiest in Asia, and the tenth-busiest in the world.[5][6]
+It is also the busiest international gateway of mainland China, with 35.25 million international passengers.[7]

-Shanghai Pudong is the busiest international hub in China, and about half of its total passenger traffic is international.[6]
-Pudong Airport is connected to Shanghai Hongqiao Airport by Shanghai Metro Line 2 and the Shanghai Maglev Train via Pudong Airport Terminal 1&2 station.
+Shanghai Pudong is the busiest international hub in China, and about half of its total passenger traffic is international.[8]
+Pudong Airport is connected to Shanghai Hongqiao Airport by Shanghai Metro Line 2, the Shanghai Maglev Train via Pudong Airport Terminal 1&2 station and the Airport Link Line (Shanghai Suburban Railway).[9]
 There are also airport buses connecting it with the rest of the city.

 History